Admiral-Enigma/Le_Coinflip/README.md

 # Install
  * First clone the repo
  * Run npm install
- * Before you start the server you need to make a folder called "logs"
  * To start the server run npm start

 # Todo list